RangerHawk/rangerhawk.github.io/docs/Gimpinator-Activation-Guide.md

 ### 1. Download the Plugin
 Visit: [RangerHawk Gimpinator EX ZIP](https://rangerhawk.github.io/plugins/gimpinator_ex/Gimpinator-EX.zip)
 Click to download the ZIP file containing the pre-edited plugin.
+The folder structure is already corrected.
-No renaming or manual edits required.
-Folder structure and username references are already corrected.
+You will need to edit the plugin's .py file though as it uses a defaulyt USERNAME.You will need to edit in your own Windoes username.
+Instructions of how to do so are inclluded in this file.

 ### 2. Unzip and Move
 Extract to: